daniakalomiris/k9-mail/README.md

 ***

-All meeting notes and documentation can be found in our [wiki](https://github.com/jeffbuonamici/k9mail/wiki)!
+The official documentation for K-9 Mail can be found [here](https://github.com/k9mail/k-9/wiki).
+All meeting notes and documentation related to the project can be found in our [wiki](https://github.com/jeffbuonamici/k9mail/wiki)!